PokemonGoMap/RocketMap/docs/common-issues/faq.md

 No, the best course of action is to delete it all and start again, this time don't edit files unless you know what you are doing.

+### I used a PR and now everything is messed up!
+HELP ME!

+No, removed everything and start from scratch.
+A Pull Request is merged when it meets the standards of the project.

 ### “It’s acting like the location flag is missing.”

 -l, never forget.

+### I overridden watchdog and now all my accounts are flagged/banned.

+Good Job! we recommend making new accounts.
+[Current Tools are Here!](https://rocketmap.readthedocs.io/en/develop/extras/Community-Tools.html)

 ### I'm getting this error...